 Prof Igno Siebert

 Prof Siebert is highly involved in academia.
-He lectures MBChB and MMed students; serves as supervisors to MMed students; assists with fellowship training programmes in fertility; as well as, co-organises and presents at several national and international conferences on endoscopic surgery, which includes outreach educational programmes in Africa.
+He lectures MBChB and MMed students; serves as supervisors to MMed students; assists with fellowship training programmes in fertility; as well as, co-organises and presents at several national and international conferences, specifically as endometriosis specialist, on gynaecologicalendoscopic surgery, which includes outreach educational programmes in Africa.
 Prof Siebert has been a contributor to 44 publications as author or co-author.

 Currently Prof Siebert leads the implementation of ‘The GESEA/Winners Programme’ in South Africa.
 GESEA/Winners is an international accredited (European Academy) education and training programme on endoscopic surgery and is instrumental to South African Gynaecologists becoming accredited endoscopic surgeons.